 Meaning

-“There’s always an element of fear that you need to work a lot until people get sick and tired of you or finally figure out that you’re a fraud after all!” presents a viewpoint centered on courage.
-It implies that courage appears in moments of uncertainty and encourages us to remember that fear is natural but not decisive.
+In the quote “There’s always an element of fear that you need to work a lot until people get sick and tired of you or finally figure out that you’re a fraud after all!,” the emphasis is on courage.
+It highlights the thought that courage appears in moments of uncertainty while implying that resilience grows through challenges.

 Theme